-The Federal Office of Economics and Export Control (BAFA) issues import authorisations and control documents in respect of certain goods from non-EU countries which are subject to an obligation of approval or control under EU regulations, as well as export or shipment authorisations for specific deliveries of goods in EU and non-EU States.
-In addition, further trade restrictions – including in the form of export and import prohibitions – may arise from EU or UN embargo measures.
+The Federal Office of Economics and Export Control (BAFA) issues import authorisations and control documents in respect of certain goods from non-EU countries which are subject to an obligation of approval or control under EU regulations, Registration and authorisation as well as export or shipment authorisations for specific deliveries of goods in EU and non-EU States.
+In addition further trade restrictions – also in the form of export and import prohibitions – may arise from EU or UN embargo measures.

 The legal basis for the trade in goods is formed by the Foreign Trade Act and the Foreign Trade Regulation.

-Germany also has a Packaging Regulation under which manufacturers and vendors are required to recover packaging and dispose of it in an environmentally responsible manner (dual system – ‘Grüner Punkt’ or Green Dot).
+In addition, Germany also applies a Packaging Regulation under which manufacturers and vendors are required to recover packaging and dispose of it in an environmentally responsible manner (dual system – Green Dot).

-Under the principle of mutual recognition, EU Member States are required to allow products on their markets which are legally marketed in another Member State – even if they have not been harmonised by an EU measure.
+Under the Principle of Good Faith, EU Member States are required to allow products on their markets which are legally marketed in another Member State – even if they have not been harmonised by an EU measure.
 The application of this principle can be challenged only where, for instance, public safety, health or environmental protection appear to be jeopardised.

 There are no customs, but taxation aspects and statistical reporting obligations must be borne in mind.